 - Investigate to determine the extent of the breach, including what data may have been compromised.
 This may require consultation with a technology expert.

 - Notify your professional liability insurance carrier of the breach as soon as possible.
 Your policy may provide coverage for hiring an attorney or outside technology consultant to help you minimize potential damage and to comply with legal requirements.

 - Review and comply with required actions under applicable state or federal data breach laws.
 Almost every state has laws establishing required notification procedures in the event of data breaches.
 Remember that, depending upon your clients and the type of data involved, you may be covered by more than one states’ laws and rules.

 - Determine what, if any, disclosure needs to be made, to whom, and in what timeframe.
-Not all breaches will trigger disclosure requirements under data breach laws, but lawyers need to consider ethical obligations as well regarding keeping the client informed of any significant developments affecting your representation of them.
+Not all breaches will trigger disclosure requirements under data breach laws, but lawyers need to consider ethical obligations as well regarding keeping the client informed of any significant developments affecting their representation of them.
 It’s best to get guidance from outside legal counsel or your insurance provider.

-- With the help of your tech advisors, recover what data you can, not only the data that was breached, but data about the hack itself, so that cyber security can be improved moving forward.
+- With the help of your tech advisors, recover what data you can, not only the data that was breached but data about the hack itself, so that cyber security can be improved moving forward.